polterguy/phosphorusfive/README.md

 dependencies between your app's different components.

 The paradox is, that due to neither using OOP nor inheritance, in any ways, Hyperlambda facilitates for perfect encapsulation, and polymorphism, without even as much as a trace of classic inheritance, OOP or types.
+Hyperlambda is a _"functional programming language"_ on top of the CLR, making the act of orchestrating CLR modules, loosely coupled together, in a super-dynamic environment, as simple as a walk in the park.

 ## C# samples